Malcolm Dawes

-Malcolm Dawes (born 3 March 1944) is an English former professional footballer born in Trimdon.
-He made his senior professional debut on 19 August 1970.
-Malcolm played professional football for Aldershot, Hartlepool, New York Cosmos, Denver Dynamos in the US, and his last club Workington.
+Malcolm Dawes (3 March 1944 – September 2026) was an English professional footballer.
+A defender, he made his senior professional debut on 19 August 1970.
+Dawes played professional football for Aldershot, Hartlepool, New York Cosmos, Denver Dynamos in the US, and his last club Workington.

-Malcolm now performs the role of Community & Youth Development Officer for Newton Aycliffe Cricket Club and also has an active role in the Sedgefield District Cricket Development Group.

-Playing career
+Career

-Malcolm made his debut for Hartlepool on 19 August 1970 against York City in the League Cup.
+Dawes made his debut for Hartlepool on 19 August 1970 against York City in the League Cup.
 He went on to play 213 games scoring 12 goals.
-Malcolm played his final game for Hartlepool against AFC Bournemouth on 16 August 1975 in the League.
-Malcolm was sent off only once in his career, receiving a Red Card for violent conduct for punching Stan Bowles.
+Dawes played his final game for Hartlepool against AFC Bournemouth on 16 August 1975 in the League.
+He was sent off once in his career, receiving a Red Card for violent conduct for punching Stan Bowles.

-Malcolm left the New York Cosmos in 1974 after playing for 2 seasons and joined the Denver Dynamos, just as Malcolm left New York Cosmos the legendary Pelé signed.
-Malcolm wore the number 6 shirt whilst at New York Cosmos once he had departed Franz Beckenbauer signed as his replacement took the number 6 shirt.
+Dawes left the New York Cosmos in 1974 after playing for two seasons and joined the Denver Dynamos.
+Just as Dawes left New York Cosmos Pelé signed.
+Dawes wore the number 6 shirt whilst at New York Cosmos once he had departed Franz Beckenbauer signed as his replacement took the number 6 shirt.

-Malcolm joined the Denver Dynamos from New York Cosmos in 1974 and played 19 games scoring 2 goals.
+Dawes joined the Denver Dynamos from New York Cosmos in 1974 and played 19 games scoring 2 goals.

+Later life and death

+Dawes performed the role of Community & Youth Development Officer for Newton Aycliffe Cricket Club and also played an active role in the Sedgefield District Cricket Development Group.

+Dawes died from complications with his heart in September 2026, aged 82.